jianghao-liu/jianghao-liu.github.io/_pages/irca.md

 We host monthly online meetings where researchers from diverse fields—including neuroscience, psychology, and philosophy—discuss recent findings, share methodologies, and explore new directions in aphantasia research.

-Here is a list of past session:
+Here is a list of invited guests or speaker for past sessions:

-Invited guests or speaker (abstract below)
+(abstract below)

 | #             | Date                | Speaker                    | University                                 | Title                                                                                                    |
 | ------------- | ------------------- | -------------------------- | ------------------------------------------ | -------------------------------------------------------------------------------------------------------- |